mstksg/inCode/copy/entries/machines-1.md

 [False,True,True,False,True]
 ~~~

-Note that there is in general really no way to ever access the `n` internally.
+Note that there is in general really no way to ever access the `n` internally
+(in fact, like we said before, it is in theory possible because we can't even
-It is completely sealed off from the world, except by explicit design.
-Here,
+know its type).
+It is completely sealed off from the world, except by our
-we choose to only "offer" a way to "set" it using our input.
+explicit design.
+Here, we choose to only "offer" a way to "set" it using our
+input.

 Now it the three distinct concepts --- the input, output, and state --- should
 be clear.